-Arab Cinema: Cultural Insights through Film
+Course Title Arab Cinema: Cultural Insights through Film

 The course introduces students to the history and to the contemporary diversity of Arab cinema as an artistic and social form, and as a political instrument.
 It examines an array of Arab films from the early 20th century to the present.
-Readings and screenings investigate these major areas: the construction of identity, socio-political and cultural change, Islam, history and modernity, the quest for freedom, women and sexuality.
-The class is taught in English and prior knowledge of Arabic is not necessary.
+Readings and screenings investigate these major areas: the construction of well as novels by Middle Eastern and North African writers.
+Particular attention is given to writings investigating contact between the Arab world and the West.CUNY Pathways: Flexible Core-Individual & Society identity, socio-political and cultural change, Islam, history and modernity, the quest for freedom, women and sexuality.
+The lass is taught in English and prior knowledge of Arabic is not necessary.

-ELC101 - Elementary Modern Chinese I
+ELC 101 - Elementary Modern Chinese I